microservices-security-in-action/samples/chapter09/sample03/orders_ms/README.md

 * This command should return a 201 Created response.
 If you have a Kafka consumer listening on the ORDERS topic you should see the orders request payload being received on the topic.

-* See sample02 to test the end to end flow with an event sink.